-- The school gives all staff & governors their own email account to use for all school business as a work based tool This is to protect staff, minimise the risk of receiving unsolicited or malicious emails and avoids the risk of personal profile information being revealed - Staff & governors should use their school email for all professional communication. - It is the responsibility of each account holder to keep the password secure.
+- The school gives all staff & trustees their own email account to use for all school business as a work based tool This is to protect staff, minimise the risk of receiving unsolicited or malicious emails and avoids the risk of personal profile information being revealed - Staff & trustees should use their school email for all professional communication. - It is the responsibility of each account holder to keep the password secure.
 For the safety and security of users and recipients, all mail is filtered and logged; if necessary email histories can be traced.
-The school email account should be the account that is used for all school business - Under no circumstances should staff contact pupils, parents or conduct any school business using personal email addresses - The school requires a standard disclaimer to be attached to all email correspondence, stating that, 'the views expressed are not necessarily those of the school or the LA'.
-The responsibility for adding this disclaimer lies with the account holder - All emails should be written and checked carefully before sending, in the same way as a letter written on school headed paper - Staff sending emails to external organisations, parents or pupils are advised to cc. the Headteacher, line manager or designated line manager - Pupils may only use school approved accounts on the school system and only under direct teacher supervision for educational purposes
+The school email account should be the account that is used for all school business - Under no circumstances should staff contact pupils, parents or conduct any school business using personal email addresses - School email addresses should never be used for personal matters, including online shopping - The school requires a standard disclaimer to be attached to all email correspondence, stating that, 'the views expressed are not necessarily those of the school or the LA'.
+The responsibility for adding this disclaimer lies with the account holder - All emails should be written and checked carefully before sending, in the same way as a letter written on school headed paper - Staff sending emails to external organisations, parents or pupils are advised to cc. the Headteacher, line manager or designated line manager - Pupils may only use school approved accounts on the school systems and only under direct teacher supervision for educational purposes - Emails created or received as part of your school job will be subject to disclosure in response to a request for information under the Freedom of Information Act 2000.
+You must therefore actively manage your email account as follows: - Delete all emails of short-term value - Organise email into folders and carry out frequent house-keeping on all folders and archives

-- Emails created or received as part of your school job will be subject to disclosure in response to a request for information under the Freedom of Information Act 2000.
-You must therefore actively manage your email account as follows: - Delete all emails of short-term value - Organise email into folders and carry out frequent house-keeping on all folders and archives - The following pupils have their own individual school issued accounts (list groups of children or individuals), all other children use a class/ group email address - The forwarding of chain emails is not permitted in school.
-However the school has set up a dummy account (specify address) to allow pupils to forward any chain emails causing them anxiety.
-No action will be taken with this account by any member of the school community - All pupil email users are expected to adhere to the generally accepted rules of responsible online behaviour particularly in relation to the use of appropriate language and not revealing any personal details about themselves or others in email communication, or arrange to meet anyone without specific permission, virus checking attachments - Pupils must immediately tell a teacher/ trusted adult if they receive an offensive or upsetting email - Staff must inform (the eSafety coordinator or line manager) if they receive an offensive email - Pupils are introduced to email as part of the Computing Programme of Study - However you access your school email (whether directly, through webmail when away from the office or on non-school hardware) all the school email policies apply
+- All pupils have their own individual school issued account but this may be revoked if not used appropriately - All pupil email users are expected to adhere to the generally accepted rules of responsible online behaviour particularly in relation to the use of appropriate language and not revealing any personal details about themselves or others in email communication, or arrange to meet anyone without specific permission, virus checking attachments - Pupils must immediately tell a teacher/ trusted adult if they receive an offensive or upsetting email - Staff must inform (the eSafety coordinator or line manager) if they receive an offensive email - Pupils are introduced to email as part of the Computing Programme of Study - However you access your school email (whether directly, through webmail when away from the office or on non-school hardware) all the school email policies apply